morsuk/AuroraEngine/README.md

 # AuroraEngine
-Simple and convenient rendering engine for 2D game creation purposes with high abstraction and stack similar to Unity.
+Simple and convenient rendering engine for 2D game creation purposes with high abstraction featuring a high-level, Unity-like component-based architecture for simplified development